 Rural, urban and suburban Kentuckians alike have depended on this program from the days of the packhorse librarians over 100 years ago, to the latest high-tech "cybermobiles."

-About Bookmobiles - from the Statistical Report of Kentucky Public Libraries, Fiscal Year, 2014-2015:
+The Statistical Report of Kentucky Public Libraries, Fiscal Year, 2017-2018

-- Seventy-five bookmobiles were operating, providing patron service for 82,727 hours.
+- Seventy-three bookmobiles were operating, providing patron service for 84,158 hours.

-- Counties with bookmobiles are displayed on this map.
-Additionally, there were fifty-four outreach vehicles on the road last year.
+- Additionally, there were seventy-three outreach vehicles on the road last year.